MegaMek/megamek/megamek/docs/Boards Stuff/Readme by Ahne.txt

 Later it should be an own selectable from the available options.

-If you also want to use the updated roof textures you have to separately copy/replace existing ones in their folders, i dont know why i cant load them from my own largeTextures tileset file, maybe someone can look into that.
+If you also want to use the updated roof textures you have to separately copy/replace existing ones in their folders, O don't know why I can't load them from my own largeTextures tileset file, maybe someone can look into that.

  iLarge_Textures_hardened/"files" -> ..data/images/hexes/hardened/
  iLarge_Textures_light/"files" -> ..data/images/hexes/light/